T

 Ask first

-A traditional soup made with kale, potatoes, and chouriço.
-Potatoes are usually blended to thicken, but some recipes might use flour.
-Chouriço can sometimes contain gluten.
+A traditional soup made with kale, potatoes, and chouriço (a type of pork sausage).
+Potatoes are blended to thicken the soup, but some recipes might use a small amount of flour.
+The chouriço itself can sometimes contain gluten fillers.

 Arroz de Marisco